Laurel organizing fundraiser for Spartan family devastated by fire

-The Laurel School District is organizing a fundraiser to help a Spartan family who lost everything during a Sept.
+The Laurel School District is organizing a fundraiser to help a Spartan family that lost everything during a Sept.
 8 fire in Slippery Rock Township.

 Both Laurel and non-Laurel residents will be able to drop off both immediate and longterm items to help the Miller family, which consists of Phil and Michella Miller, their children Vanessa, Alexander, and Logan, and two dogs.